Unconventional projects. Funded at scale.

-Wellcome Leap was established to accelerate discovery and innovation for the benefit of human health.
-Leap will build bold, unconventional programmes and fund them at scale.
-Programmes that target global human health challenges, with the goal of achieving breakthrough scientific and technological solutions within 5-10 years.
+Wellcome Leap accelerates discovery and innovation for the benefit of human health.
+It builds bold, unconventional programmes and funds them at scale, with the goal of achieving breakthrough scientific and technological solutions within five to ten years.

-Wellcome Leap will aim to deliver breakthroughs that could fundamentally change science and transform human health over five to ten years.
+Wellcome Leap aims to deliver breakthroughs that could fundamentally change science and transform human health over five to ten years.

 The high-risk nature of this funding approach means that not all goals will be achieved.
 And we accept and embrace that, as we know that failure is an inherent part of innovation.

-are delivered in 5-10 years rather than 20 years
+- are delivered in five to ten years rather than 20 years

 By breakthrough we mean a significant development or achievement, such as the production of a new technology, field of science, industry or research community.

-Leap will take a different funding approach to the rest of Wellcome, and the way ideas are usually funded in the health and life sciences sector.
+Wellcome Leap takes a different funding approach to the rest of Wellcome, and the way ideas are usually funded in the health and life sciences sector.
 The inspiration for it comes from the technology and venture capital industries – taking on early-stage, high-risk ideas, funding at scale, and making fast and agile decisions across a portfolio of programmes.

-It will apply these principles to a small number of goal-focused programmes in the health and life sciences that will be driven by impact, not commercial return, and will operate in line with Wellcome’s charitable mission.
+It applies these principles to a small number of goal-focused programmes in the health and life sciences that are driven by impact, not commercial return, and operates in line with Wellcome’s charitable mission.

-Leap will support and bring together scientists, technologists and innovators across different disciplines, sectors and communities to work in parallel and solve problems differently.
+Wellcome Leap supports and brings together scientists, technologists and innovators across different disciplines, sectors and communities to work in parallel and solve problems differently.
 They could be from anywhere in the world – what’s key is their vision and original thinking.